JackK1n3/gomoku_game/README.md

 # ♟️ Gomoku Game (Five in a Row)

-This is a simple terminal-based Gomoku (五子棋) game for two players.
+This is a simple terminal-based Gomoku game for two players.

 ## How to Play